 Current challenges of the lay vocation

 Despite this universal vocation, many baptized people have not yet become fully aware of their belonging to the Church.
-Many consider themselves Catholic, but do not experience the Church as a home that transforms their life and surroundings.
-This creates situations where Christian values are seen as something “optional” or cultural, rather than being the foundation of their identity.
+Many consider themselves Catholic, but they do not experience the Church as a home that transforms their life and their environment.
+This generates situations where Christian values are seen as something “optional” or cultural, instead of being the foundation of their identity.

 As a result: